Skip to content

 Antarctica, in and of itself, is a mystery to most people on this planet.
 While some like to learn about it through books and documentaries, others love to explore and experience it themselves.
 And let’s not forget humans’ genuine fascination with everything that is eccentric and their constant need to try new, better if a little risky, things.

-In the 1999/2000 tourist season, which is the Antarctic summer, about 14,762 visitors made it to Antarctica.
-In 2009/2010, the number grew to 37,000, and in 2019, over 74,000 tourists flocked to the continent
+In the 1999/2000 tourist season, the Antarctic summer, about 14,762 visitors made it to Antarctica.
+In 2009/2010, the number grew to 37,000; in 2019, over 74,000 tourists flocked to the continent.

-So let’s look into the development of Antarctic tourism.
+So, let’s look into the development of Antarctic tourism.

 Joy flights

 Investigations revealed that a coordination error caused the crash as the plane was incorrectly directed toward the mountain instead of away from it.
-This is by far New Zealand’s deadliest disaster ever, after which the service was immediately shut down.
+This is New Zealand’s deadliest disaster ever, after which the service was immediately shut down.
 It never operated again in New Zealand but resumed in Australia in the mid-1990s.

 Cruises and expeditions